tfilo/my-cookery-book-2-backend/README.md

 ## Tests

-There (will be) integration and unit tests available.
+There are integration and unit tests available.
 You can run it by

 -   `npm run tests` - to run all tests
 -   `npm run tests:unit` - to run unit tests only